Scheduled MonumentsWalesCoetan Samson Burial Chamber

 What is Coetan Samson Burial Chamber?

-Coetan Samson is a Neolithic chambered tomb located near Amroth in Carmarthenshire, Wales, dating to the fourth millennium BCE.
+Coetan Samson Burial Chamber is a Neolithic chambered tomb located near Amroth in Carmarthenshire, Wales, dating to the fourth millennium BC.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM046.

 What period does Coetan Samson Burial Chamber date from?

 Coetan Samson Burial Chamber dates from the prehistoric period, and is classified as a chambered tomb.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Coetan Samson Burial Chamber?